Trust Improvement Model

 As a Trust, we know that schools joining us will be at different stages of their school improvement journey and we need to be able to articulate how we celebrate and grow strength, as well as the type of challenge and support we provide to schools on their improvement journey.
 Our ultimate aim is to ensure that all our schools provide an excellent education for all pupils.

 Our vision for an excellent DSAT school aligns closely with our Trust vision.
-Please see the above Trust Improvement Model for a complete picture of how we work with our schools.

 - There is a strong culture of safeguarding; children feel safe in school and there is no discrimination or inequality.

 - Children are resilient, independent learners who have positive attitudes, demonstrate excellent behaviour for learning and value their education.

 - The children’s voice is heard and responded to; their well-being and future is at the heart of every decision.

 - There is a commitment to inclusion for all; exclusion is rare.

 - Attendance is at least in line with the national average.
 Numbers of persistent absentees are lower than the national average.

 - The school has developed and implemented an inclusive and distinctive Christian vision, rooted in strong values, and monitors its impact to ensure the school’s original foundation is maintained.